 Have standby medications handy

 When my dog has a bout of colitis, we put him straight on Promax.
-I assumed I had to buy this direct from the vets, so every time he got sick I was hit with a consultation charge plus the price of the Promax.
-Now I keep one on standby which I usually pick up from Amazon or an online pet supplies shop.
+I incorrectly assumed I had to buy this direct from the vets, so every time he got sick I was hit with a consultation charge plus the price of the Promax.
+Now I keep one on standby which I usually pick up from Amazon.

 Do you get a good deal from your vet practice?
 I’d love to hear your experiences in the comments section below.